Dartmouth College student groups: X.ado

 X.ado is a co-ed Christian a cappella group.
 X.ado's name is derived from ancient Greek.
 The "X" is the Greek letter chi, the first letter in the word Christos, which means "Christ."
 The letter by itself was used by early Christians as a symbol for Christ.
 The "ado" means "to sing to or sing for."
 Together, they describe X.ado's reason for existence: to sing for Christ.
+X.ado was founded in 1992 and had seven members, male and female, and lasted for about a year before gradually fading away.
+The group was reestablished in 1995.